Let’s look at some alternatives to releasing equity:

 In the UK, the government has a Rent a Room Scheme where you can earn roughly £7,500 annually.
 Better yet, that extra income will be tax-free if you’re renting out a furnished room.

 Have you ever considered revising your budget to reach your financial target?
 Getting a higher income is one way, but reducing your expenses is another.

 If you’re thinking about revising your finances to improve cash flow, it might be a good idea to look at your subscriptions, for example.
 Are you letting them continue without seeing if there are cheaper alternatives?
 You could save a lot by revising these carefully.

 - TV subscriptions

 - Cell phone contracts

-- Home & car insurance charges
+- Home & car insurance plans

 You won’t be getting a cash lump sum, but you can save a lot of money every month to reach your financial target.

 Changing jobs or starting to work again after you’ve retired is another option you can consider.
 It’s a way of getting more income.

 If you’re able to get another job that pays better than your current one, that’s great!
 You could be getting a raise at your current position, which will help your finances a lot.